-If we are unsuccessful in identifying and developing additional lead candidates, our potential for growth may be impaired.
+If we are unsuccessful in identifying and developing additional lead compounds, our potential for growth may be impaired.

-We face significant competition in an environment of rapid technological change and the possibility that our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully market or commercialize our lead candidate, CC8464.
+We face significant competition in an environment of rapid technological change and the possibility that our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully market or commercialize our lead compound, CC8464.

 Many of our potential competitors, alone or with their strategic partners, have substantially greater financial, technical and other resources, such as larger research and development, clinical, marketing and manufacturing organizations.
 Mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated among a smaller number of competitors.
-Our commercial opportunity could be reduced or eliminated if competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient or are less expensive than any lead candidate that we may develop.
-Competitors also may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
+Our commercial opportunity could be reduced or eliminated if competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient or are less expensive than any compound that we may develop.
+Competitors also may obtain FDA or other regulatory approval for their products more rapidly or earlier than we may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
 Additionally, technologies developed by our competitors may render CC8464 uneconomical or obsolete, and we may not be successful in marketing CC8464 against competitors.

 In addition, as a result of the expiration or successful challenge of our patent rights, we could face more litigation with respect to the validity and/or scope of patents relating to our competitors' products.
-The availability of our competitors' products could limit the demand, and the price we are able to charge, for any lead candidate that we may develop and commercialize.
+The availability of our competitors' products could limit the demand, and the price we are able to charge, for any compound that we may develop and commercialize